timdeschryver/timdeschryver.dev/content/posts/guarding-your-angular-modules/index.md

 ---
 title: Guarding your Angular modules 💂‍
 slug: guarding-your-angular-modules
-description: Many Angular modules allow, us as developers, to configure the module via a static forRoot function.
+description: A lot of Angular modules need to be imported with a static forRoot() function, via this function it allows us to configure the module.
 But sometimes we make the mistake to use the forRoot function more than once throughout an application.
 We might not notice it when this happens but often it is the cause of unexpected behavior, which is sadly hard to debug.
 In this post, we'll look into a solution.
 author: Tim Deschryver
 date: 2019-09-16T10:00:00.000Z
 tags: Angular, Module